-MEDFORD - The Tufts Women's Cross Country team will compete in their first meet at the Bates Invitational in Gloucester, Maine on Saturday at 11 a.m.
+MEDFORD - The Tufts Men's Cross Country team is set to open their season on Saturday at the Bates Invitational in Gloucester, Maine starting at 11:45 a.m.

 Last year, the Jumbos placed in the top half of every meet they competed in.
 The Jumbos finished sixth out of 11 teams in the NESCAC Championship.
 Tufts then went on to compete in the Division III New England Regionals and finished eighth out of the 55 teams.
 The top five finishers in the New England Regionals return this season for the Jumbos.

 |Senior Colin Raposo is looking to have a standout senior season|

 The Jumbos are led by coaches Joel Williams and Michael Schmidt.
 Coach Williams enters his third season and Coach Schmidt will begin his sixth season with the program.
 Both coaches have guided All-Americans as well as received Coach of the Year Awards while being on the Jumbos' staff.

 Coach Schmidt, who oversees the cross country team, had this to say about the team's goals for the season.
 "We aim to better our finishes from last year's conference (6th) and regional (8th) championships, eyeing strong team performances at each meet we will attend.
 We start small at Bates with only three teams, taking things one week at a time."

 Tufts finished in second at the Bates Invitational last season.
 Dylan Jones, now a senior, finished a team-best 11th with a time of 27:04.5 in the eight-kilometer contest.
 Classmate Colin Raposo placed 13th overall clocking in a time of 27:11.1.